mattermost/docs/source/incident-collaboration/playbook-planning.rst

 Select the **Actions** tab.

-  * **Keywords**: Enable the toggle, and enter comma-separated keywords that, when included in a message, will prompt a playbook run.
+  * **Keywords**: Enable the toggle, and enter comma-separated keywords that, when included in a message, will prompt the posting user to run the playbook.
   * **Invite members**: Enable the toggle, and select members who will automatically be invited to the channel when the playbook run starts.
   * **Assign the owner role**: Enable the toggle and select a member.
 This member is automatically assigned as the owner of the playbook run.
   * **Announce in another channel**: Enable the toggle and select a channel.
 When the playbook run is started, an announcement is made in the selected channel.